imagineLife/big-site/content/k8s/on-services.md

 ---

 # Services
-K8s services enable communication between components.
+K8s services enable communication between components within and outside of K8s apps.
-Inside and outside and single.
 I.E. - groups of pods where...
 - some are frontends
 - some are "backends"
 - some connect to data sources
-Services help with communication, with loose coupling between components.
+**Services help with communication, with loose coupling between components.**

 - [Services](#services)
   - [Types of Services](#types-of-services)